 (a) Copper.
-As outlined above, acute and chronic aquatic life criteria mixing zones extending 105 feet downstream of the Facility's outfall and dilution credits of 13.2:1 and 23:1, respectively, meet the eleven mixing zone prohibitions of section 1.4.2.2.A of the SIP.
+As outlined above, an acute and chronic aquatic life mixing zone extending 150 feet downstream of the Facility's outfall and an acute dilution credit of 20:1 and a chronic dilution credit of 28:1 meets the eleven mixing zone prohibitions of Section 1.4.2.2.A of the SIP.
 In this case, however, to ensure the mixing zone is as small as practicable and considering section 1.4.2.2.B of the SIP, the Central Valley Water Board finds the mixing zone must be limited.
-The dilution credit for copper has been adjusted based on Facility performance resulting in a dilution credit of chronic 10:1 has been granted for copper.
+The dilution credit for copper has been adjusted based on Facility performance resulting in a dilution credit of chronic 1.8:1 has been granted for copper.

-This Order is carrying forward the effluent limitations for copper from previous Order R5-2019-0082 based on the allowance of the mixing zone.
+This Order is carrying forward the effluent limitations for copper from previous Order R5-2018-0090 based on the allowance of the mixing zone.
 Therefore, no additional use of assimilative capacity is being authorized by this Order.
 The effluent limits continue to result in the implementation of best practicable treatment or control of the discharge necessary to assure that a pollution or nuisance will not occur and the highest water quality consistent with maximum benefit to the people of the State will be maintained.